 Each finger on the right hand has a number

 which shows you what finger to use on each string.

-Fret Markers are found along the entire length of the fingerboard.
+Fret Markers are found along the entire length of the fretboard.
 They are usually in the shape of a dot, and can include many other shapes depending on the manufacturer.
-They are usually found on the 3rd, 5th, 7th, 9th 12th, 15th, 17th, 19th, 21st and 24th frets, depending on the length of your fingerboard.
-They make great location points for navigating the fingerboard quickly and precisely.
+They are usually found on the 3rd, 5th, 7th, 9th 12th, 15th, 17th, 19th, 21st and 24th frets, depending on the length of your fretboard.
+They make great location points for navigating the fretboard quickly and precisely.
 This will become very clear to you when you start playing barre chords or you start playing lead guitar.

 Guitar Chords For Left Handed Beginners - Which Chords First?

 We begin with the easiest open chords played in the first position which generally means chords played within the bounds of the first 4 frets corresponding with the span of the 4 fingers available to play each chord.

 An 'X' next to a string, means you don't play that string.
 If you do play that string, the chord will sound 'out of tune' or 'discordant', which is not very pleasing to the ear.
 Be patient, as this will happen quite often.
 The more you practice, the more you will become familiar with different chords and how they should sound.

 Chords are displayed in a horizontal or natural playing position, so that you view them as if you are playing them as shown in the photo.
 I call this the chord chart view, as the chord charts are displayed in exactly the same way as the photo.